neariahm/ChefsChoice/README.md

 ### 2. Screen Archetypes

-* Splash/Login Screen
+* Splash Screen
-   * A brief introduction of the app
+   * A brief introduction of the app (logo & app name)

-* Camera Screen
+* Login Screen
-   * Allows user to capture image in real-time
+   * Allows user to sign in via email or proceed without login

+* Home Screen
+   * Allows user to browse recipes categorized by type (ex. popularity) and learn fun facts about food

-* Ingredients Screen
+* Recipes Screen
-   * Allows user to see the identified items that will be used to generate recipes
+   * Allows user to search specified ingredients that will be used to generate recipes displayed in a scrollable list

-*  Recipe Screen
-   * Allows user to scroll through and select a recipe
+   * Allows user to use camera to scan UPC barcodes in real-time and generate information displayed in an alert dialog box

 *  Detail Screen
    * Allows user to click a recipe option and view more information about it in detail

 *  Favorites Screen
    * Allows user to see an overview of their favorite recipes

+*  Information Screen
+   * Allows user to see a description of how to use the app

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-* App Introduction
+*  Bottom Bar Navigation
-* Camera
+  *  Home Screen
-* Suggested Recipes
+  *  Recipes Screen

-Optional:
-* Favorites
+  *  Favorites Screen
+  *  Info Screen

 **Flow Navigation** (Screen to Screen)

-* [list first screen here]
+* Splash Screen
    * [list screen navigation here]
    * ...
+* Login Screen
+   * [list screen navigation here]
+   * ...
+* Home Screen
+   * [list screen navigation here]
+   * ...
+* Recipes Screen
+   * [list screen navigation here]
+   * ...
+* Favorite Screen
-* [list second screen here]
+   * [list screen navigation here]
+   * ...
+* Info Screen
    * [list screen navigation here]
    * ...